the French flag book cover

 An object may be contiguous and prior to another, without being consider'd as its cause.
 There is a NECESSARY CONNEXION to be taken into consideration; and that relation is of much greater importance, than any of the other two above-mention'd 3.

-Let us follow the Humean method we are familiar with by now, taking an idea back to the impression from which it came:
+Let us apply the Humean method we are now familiar with, tracing an idea back to the impression from which it came:

 Here again I turn the object on all sides, in order to discover the nature of this necessary connexion, and find the impression, or impressions, from which its idea may be deriv'd 4.

-This necessary connection is given in a privileged way in two questions, which it is therefore appropriate to examine:
+This necessary connection comes into sharpest focus in two questions, which it is therefore worth examining:

 - Why we conclude, that such particular causes must necessarily have such particular effects; and what is the nature of that inference we draw from the one to the other, and of the belief we repose in it?
 6.

-For Hume, certainty can be based on four kinds of relations: contrariety, resemblance, degree of quality and proportion of number.
+For Hume, certainty can rest on four kinds of relations: contrariety, resemblance, degree of quality, and proportion of number.

-However, this first principle: Whatever begins to exist, must have a cause of existence 7, does not rest on any of these, so that proposition therefore is not intuitively certain 8.
+However, the first principle — Whatever begins to exist, must have a cause of existence 7 — does not rest on any of these, so that proposition therefore is not intuitively certain 8.

-Also no reasoning can come to ground this principle.
-For example, suppose we are told: if nothing is the cause of the existence of something, nothingness is the cause of another being, which is impossible because it has no property.
-The reply will be: we are not saying that nothingness is the cause of this thing, we are arguing that it has no cause.
+Nor can any reasoning come to ground this principle.
+For example, suppose we are told: if nothing is the cause of the existence of something, then nothingness is the cause of another being, which is impossible since nothingness has no properties.
+The reply will be: we are not claiming that nothingness is the cause of this thing; we are arguing that it has no cause.

-If we can rely neither on evidence nor on reasoning, perhaps we can rely on experience.
-Which one?
+If we can rely neither on intuition nor on reasoning, perhaps we can rely on experience.
+But which experience?

 To infer an effect from a cause, and thus establish the existence of that cause, we must rely on an impression.
-Only an impression can come to found this existence, and legitimise this inference.
+Only an impression can ground this existence and legitimise this inference.

-We must therefore grasp as to the subject that matters to us here: First, The original impression.
+We must therefore get to grips with what matters here: First, The original impression.
 Secondly, The transition to the idea of the connected cause or effect.
 Thirdly, The nature and qualities of that idea 9.

-The ultimate cause of impressions that come from the senses is for him perfectly inexplicable by human reason 10.
-Is it the object?
-Of the creative power of the mind?
-Of God?
-In the end, it matters little for the question under consideration here.
+The ultimate cause of impressions that come from the senses is, for Hume, perfectly inexplicable by human reason 10.
+Is it the object itself?
+The creative power of the mind?
+God?
+In the end, it matters little for the question at hand.

-We must first examine what leads us to believe in an idea, to give our assent to an idea, as is the case here with the principle of causality.
+We must first examine what leads us to believe in an idea, to give our assent to it — as is the case here with the principle of causality.

-Note that we do not believe in the ideas that come out of our imagination, we do not give them our assent, unlike those that come out of our memory or our senses.
+Note that we do not believe in ideas that come from the imagination, nor do we give them our assent, unlike those that come from memory or the senses.

 The belief or assent, which always attends the memory and senses, is nothing but the vivacity of those perceptions they present; and that this alone distinguishes them from imagination 12.

-This is what is at play in us when we believe in a causal relationship, that we give our assent to this idea that everything that exists must have a cause.
+This is what is at work in us when we believe in a causal relationship — when we give our assent to the idea that everything that exists must have a cause.

-To sum up, this preparatory examination has enabled us to uncover a fundamental principle: assent comes from the vividness of perceptions.
+To sum up, this preparatory examination has uncovered a fundamental principle: assent springs from the vividness of perceptions.

-We shall not find the foundation of the relation of causality in things themselves: There is no object, which implies the existence of any other if we consider these objects in themselves, and never look beyond the ideas which we form of them 13.
+The foundation of the causal relation is not to be found in things themselves: There is no object, which implies the existence of any other if we consider these objects in themselves, and never look beyond the ideas which we form of them 13.

-If this were the case, fire would be smoke itself.
+Were that the case, fire would simply be smoke itself.

-The principle of causality is an inference that takes us out of the examination of the thing.
-What can it be based on then?
-On experience: ’Tis therefore by EXPERIENCE only, that we can infer the existence of one object from that of another 14.
+The principle of causality is an inference that takes us beyond the examination of the thing itself.
+What, then, can it rest on?
+On experience: 'Tis therefore by EXPERIENCE only, that we can infer the existence of one object from that of another 14.

 1 1.3.1, p.51